-Last month Terry Lombardo, CMP shared how old-fashioned manners can improve your networking skills to make better first impressions.
+Last month Terry Lombardo, CMP shared how old-fashioned manners can improve your networking skills to make better first impressions (click here to read part one).
 Read on for part two of her networking tips for how to shine in your daily interactions and build valuable relationships in the industry.

 Now that you know how to improve your daily conversations how do you build on that to create better relationships and improve networking?
 By starting at the beginning with first impressions.